 For an electrogastrogram, several electrodes are taped onto the abdomen over the stomach in the same manner as electrodes are placed on the chest for an electrocardiogram.
 The electrodes sense the electrical signals coming from the stomach's muscles, and the signals are recorded on a computer for analysis.
 Recordings are made both fasting and after a meal with the patient lying quietly.
 The study takes two or three hours.

 How are the results of the electrogastrogram evaluated?

 In normal individuals there is a regular electrical rhythm generated by the muscles of the stomach--just as in the heart--and the power (voltage) of the electrical current increases after the meal.
 In patients with abnormalities of the muscles or nerves of the stomach, the rhythm often is irregular or there is no post-meal increase in electrical power.

 Are there any side effects of an electrogastrogram?

 There are no side effects.
 The study is painless.

 Are there alternatives to the electrogastrogram?

-No, there are no alternatives; however, other studies, for example, antro-duodenal motility studies or gastric emptying studies may give additional information since abnormal electrical activity of the stomach often results in abnormal muscular activity and reduced emptying of food from the stomach.
+No, there are no alternatives to this study.
+Other studies, however, for example, antro-duodenal motility studies or gastric emptying studies may give additional information since abnormal electrical activity of the stomach often results in abnormal muscular activity and reduced or delayed emptying of food from the stomach.